sohyunlee002/gamedev-proj1/README.md

 The [specifications](#project-specifications) are at the bottom of the page and list the things you need to do as well as some pointers on where to get started.
 The specifications must all be completed to get full credit on this project.

 ## Game Documentation

 ### The Mario GameObject

 The scripts and components that make up the player character in our game are all encapsulated in the **MarioHolder**.
 This shows the capability of GameObjects to simply act as organizational tools for the objects in your game.
 More than just organizational, however, the parent GameObject serves another important purpose: to keep all Mario objects in the same location - as the position of a child GameObject is relative to the position of the parent GameObject.
 In this way, we can move the player character by moving MarioHolder's Transform but keeping the Transforms of **Little Mario**, **Super Mario**, and **Ducking Mario** set to (0, 0, 0).

-Super Mario, Little Mario, and Ducking Mario correspond to the different forms that Mario can take on in the game.
+Super Mario and Little Mario correspond to the different forms that Mario can take on in the game.
+Ducking Mario is associated with an ActionState instead and its existence is just a quirk of the implementation.
+We'll get to this later.
 Little Mario will begin the game, and upon eating a Magic Mushroom will turn into Super Mario.
-When Super Mario ducks, he will become Ducking Mario.
 In order to switch between these different Mario bodies, we use the logic in the Player Controller to [activate](https://unity3d.com/learn/tutorials/topics/scripting/activating-gameobjects) the new Mario GameObject, and deactivate the old Mario GameObject with ``gameObject.SetActive(Boolean bool)``.
 When a GameObject is deactivated, it is temporarily removed from the scene.

 Each Mario GameObject has a Transform, a Sprite Renderer, an Animator, several geometric Colliders, and a Script.
 If you click on one of these GameObjects, you can see that there is a disconnect between the sprite and the collider: they do not fill the exact same space.
 It is possible to have a collider that automatically contours to the exact form of your sprite by using the **Polygon Collider**.
 However, using the Polygon Collider would create many more small surfaces for collisions, which introduces many more opportunities for performance hits and bugs.
 In our case, it is best to keep it simple with the pill-shaped collider system we use.

+#### Mario "Forms"

+The classes ``MarioForm`` and ``SuperMarioForm``, which inherits from ``MarioForm`` do NOT inherit ``Monobehaviour`` and therefore cannot be attached as components to GameObjects in the scene.
+They simply encapsulate the game logic for the Mario forms.
+Their properties are the PlayerController, their associated GameObject (that they will activate on ``Enter`` and deactivate on ``Exit``), and the MarioForm that they will transition to when they "shrink" (hit by an enemy).
+In this case ``MarioForm`` will become ``null`` (signalling that Mario has lost a life) and ``SuperMarioForm`` will shrink to Little Mario.

 ### PlayerController

 We've covered the basics of scripting in class.
 The ``Start()`` function is called on initialization, ``Update()`` is called once per frame and is best for catching input, and ``FixedUpdate()`` is called on a fixed interval and is best for phyiscs updates.
 The Player Controller uses a [State Machine](http://gameprogrammingpatterns.com/state.html) to intercept the input and carry out actions based on what state Mario is in, so the ``Update`` function simply has to get the input and delegate it to the state.
 The ``FixedUpdate`` function handles flipping the player character left and right, delegates to the current state, and handles the transitions between states.

 A State Machine is a "machine" that can be in one state at a time.
 It transitions between states in response to external inputs: in our case either Mario's movements in the game, or input from the player.

 #### States